uPagge/openai-chatgpt-telegram-bot/documentation/en/docs/index.md

 ??? question "What model is used?"

     For now the `gpt-3.5-turbo` model is used.
 In future versions you will be able to choose the model.

+## Other Questions

+If you don't understand something, you can ask a question here :point_down: or in a [discussion on GitHub.](https://github.com/uPagge/openai-chatgpt-telegram-bot/discussions)